Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels: Further Analytic Consequences

-\begin{theorem}[Moment-Based Carleman diagnostic; finite truncations] Consider a finite total Hilbert-space truncation in which the projected moment sequence is generated by a bounded self-adjoint spectral problem satisfying the real-axis hypothesis of Theorem~\ref{thm:hardy}.
+\begin{theorem}[Moment determinacy for bounded finite truncations] Consider a finite total Hilbert-space truncation in which the projected moment sequence is generated by a bounded self-adjoint spectral problem with a positive, compactly supported matrix-valued measure on the real axis.
+The measure may be atomic; no absolute-continuity or $L^p$ hypothesis is imposed here.
 Because the MKCT convention in Eq.~\eqref{eq:mkct} uses $(i\LL)^n$, the positive Hamburger moments are the sign-corrected even moments